jimmysway/SmartSystems/quest-3/code/README.md

 ### NodeJS and Server, Step and Temperature Visualization using Express, Socket.io, and CanvasJS

-A web app that visualizes real-time step and temperature data from CSV files.
+Our web app visualizes real-time step and temperature data from CSV files.

 Technologies:
 1. Node.js & Express: Backend server setup.